Your 4,000-Person Property Schedules Around the Clock and BambooHR Has No Idea Who Holds a Gaming Card

 Exactly what you get

 You get HR software built for a 24/7 regulated property.
 Scheduling flexes staffing by forecasted occupancy and the convention calendar, union seniority and bidding rules are enforced automatically, and gaming and alcohol-card validity is checked before anyone is scheduled, so an expired employee cannot end up on the floor.
 Tip and toke pooling and reporting handle a tipped workforce, labor dashboards show cost by outlet and day-part with overtime alerts, and it all integrates with ADP or your payroll of record.
-It pairs with your ERP (Enterprise Resource Planning) software development for labor cost, your internal tools development for floor ops, and business intelligence dashboards for workforce analytics.
+It pairs with your ERP (Enterprise Resource Planning) software development for labor cost, your internal tools development for floor ops, and business intelligence (BI) dashboards for workforce analytics.

 How to choose a developer in Las Vegas